ernestgn/ember-demos/README.md

 ember-demos
 ===========

-Demos of basic applications based on the Ember.js framework
+Demos of basic applications based on the Ember.js framework.
+See http://ernestgn.github.io/ember-demos